datasette/datasette-remote-actors/README.md

 A Datasette plugin for fetching details of actors (users or API clients) from a remote, centralized JSON endpoint.

+See [Datasette issue #2180](https://github.com/simonw/datasette/issues/2180) for background on this plugin.

 ## Installation

 ```bash